So, here’s Kaleido

 Kaleido comes with 6 or 9mm straight Teflon cannulas, so with a little help from their healthcare provider, our users can choose what works best for them.
 We’ve also designed an intuitive inserter to make set change days quick and easy to do at home or on the go.

-Both pump and handset use a secure Bluetooth® Low Energy channel to connect, which means hassle free, discreet insulin delivery, around the clock.
-Our pumps are made with an aluminum casing that is waterproof up until one meter, which gives users even more freedom.
+Both pump and handset use a secure Bluetooth® Low-Energy channel to connect, which means hassle-free, discreet insulin delivery, around the clock.
+Our pumps are made with an aluminium casing that is waterproof up until 1.5 metres for one hour, which gives users even more freedom.

 BG, their way